yuansavage/weather.board.github.io/README.md

 Weather Board
 -------------
-This is the course assignment and it fully focus on css animation.
+This is the course assignment and it fully focus on CSS animation.
 And I try to use my own DNS in this project.

 ![gif](https://i.imgur.com/OftW7Xy.gif)